Calibration of a neural network ocean closure for improved mean state and variability: Methods

 \section{Methods}

-In this section, we describe how improving the ocean mean state and variability can be framed as a calibration problem.
+In this section, we describe how improving the mean state and variability of the ocean can be framed as a calibration problem.
 We introduce idealized ocean models and eddy parameterization, followed by the choice of the calibration method, loss function, and a method to avoid long spin-up.
 A simplified workflow is illustrated in Figure \ref{fig:calibation_workflow}.